wmgeolab/gbDocs/docs/docs/10-workflow-overview/deliverables-and-artifacts.md

 ## Outputs
 A **zip file** containing the corrected **shapefile**, or a **geojson**, with the related boundary, a **screenshot of the source license** in PNG format, and a **metadata file** will be produced.

-- If the zip file contains a **shapefile** rather than a geojson, it will also contain a minimum of three file types that must be present: .shp, .shx, and .dbf.
+- If the zip file contains a **shapefile** rather than a geojson, it will also contain a minimum of three file types that must be present: `.shp`, `.shx`, and `.dbf`.
+The other component files that may be present are `.prj`, and `.cpg`.
 - If the zip file contains a **geojson**, it will contain the geojson and no other component files.

 ## Steps